 But, all of the tomorrows never came.
 Well, sometimes they did.
 But, then I’d fall again and have to find a new tomorrow.
 Years and years of being “good” and being “bad” resulted in some real self-inflicted emotional scars.
 And, never provided the answer to my weight problems.

 I know from experience that a diet won’t solve the weight problem permanently.
 Diets—the inevitable bi-products of all New Year’s resolutions—end.
 And, even if you experience some success, it’s rarely permanent and lasting change.
 But, you already know this.

 In fact, these are the words you don’t want to read today because you want it to work THIS TIME.
 You want to finally be free from dieting and thinking about dieting.
 You want your weight issues to go away and it seems like this could be your year to finally have the willpower to do it.

-First answer the question: Why do you want to lose weight?
-Most people will give you a great answer about being healthier when this question is posed.
+Why do you want to lose weight?
+Most people will give you a great answer about being healthier.
 But, when pushed a little further, many (women especially) want to lose weight because they think it will make them happier.
-In some cases they’ll tell you, honestly, that they want to lose weight in order to be more attractive…but ultimately, it boils down to a cultural belief that attractive people have it better than everyone else.
+In some cases they’ll tell you, honestly, that they want to lose weight in order to be more attractive.
+But, ultimately, it boils down to a cultural belief that attractive people have it better than everyone else.

 Somewhere, somehow we decide that thin people are happier.
 They don’t have the same struggles that the overweight person does.
 Their lives are charmed.
 The person who struggles with the scale believes this lie.
 And, often feels that it’s not fair that some get to live free from weight challenges while they must restrain from ordering dessert, again. . .